 At this point, the dangers of excessive sun exposure are well-known and are widely understood.
 Therefore, it’s critical that you come prepared to protect yourself from the sun’s harmful rays while you’re at camp.

 Doing so means packing plenty of sunscreen for your adventures.
 While everyone has their own preferred sunscreen, the Skin Cancer Foundation recommends using broad spectrum sunscreen with an SPF 30 or higher.

-For beachside use, sunscreens like the zinc-based Ethical Zinc Sunscreen, which is coral-reef friendly, is a solid choice.
+For beachside use, sunscreens like the zinc-based Ethical Zinc Sunscreen, which is harmless to corals, is a solid choice.
 Just remember to frequently reapply your sunscreen, especially after swimming!

 15. Packing A Sun Shirt Is A Good Idea, Too

 Although sunscreen is a great first line of defense against the sun, it’s generally not enough to protect you if you’re spending a lot of time outside – especially on a camping trip.

 Therefore, it’s worth considering packing clothing with UPF protection, like the BALEAF Sun Shirt, which can offer extra protection from the sun’s harmful rays.
 Oh, and don’t forget your wide-brimmed hat, too, to provide extra protection for your face and neck.

 16. Make Your Own Shade

 Okay, okay, it might seem like we’re focusing a lot on staying out of the sun when you’re beach camping, but in a hot, sunny environment like the coastline, shade can be hard to come by.
 Plus, while hanging out in the sun might be fun for a few hours, over time, you’ll find that you crave the shade, so making your own shade is essential.